rjzaar/opencourse-project/docs/README_TEMPLATE.md

 6) This will become a 1.0 release

-7) Lando integrated into pleasy using https://github.com/pendashteh/landrop.
+7) Lando or docker integrated into pleasy using https://github.com/pendashteh/landrop.
 This will be a 2.0 release

 8) New functions to set up site testing using varbase behat code.